matteobettini/professional_website/content/home/projects.md

 # An instance of the Portfolio widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: portfolio
-active: no
+active: yes

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 80

-title: Projects
+title: Publications
 subtitle: ''

 content:
   # Page type to display.
 E.g. project.
-  page_type: project
+  page_type: publication

   # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
   filter_default: 0

   # Filter toolbar (optional).
   # Add or remove as many filters (`filter_button` instances) as you like.